wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 {% include l18n.html %}
 {% include _toc.html %}

-This article is a step-by-step tutorial on how to setup and use GPG for Git to use for signing tags, for non-repudiation.
+This article is a step-by-step tutorial on how to setup and use GPG for Git to use for signing Git Tags, for non-repudiation.
+Also covered are releases associated with Tags.

 The contribution of this article is the logical ordering of deep-dive concepts presented in a succint way, as a hands-on narrated scenic tour.
 "PROTIP" flags advice from hard-won experience such as relevant keyboard shortcuts and things to remember, available only here for you.